Scott Maynard Guptill

 Scott didn’t imagine a traditional funeral for himself, instead he preferred the idea of a party with good food, music and laughter, and Pink Floyd’s ‘Time’ as his eulogy.

-A celebration of life will be held at the Grand Manan Curling Rink from 1-3pm on Sunday, May 17th, 2020.
-Cremation will take place.
+Scott's Celebration of Life is postponed until further notice.
+Cremation has taken place.
 Arrangements have been entrusted to Ells Funeral Home Inc., 1199 Route 776, Grand Manan, NB E5G 1G2.
 Messages of sympathy may be sent to www.ells.ca or (506)662-3116.

 - Diva Muffin out